h2oai/sparkling-water/doc/src/site/sphinx/deployment/aws_emr.rst

   .. figure:: ../images/aws_options.png
      :alt: Options page

 7. Review the Stack configuration.
-Click **Create** to create the Stack, or click **Previous** to return to another page and edit any information.
+Click **Create** to create the Stack or click **Previous** to return to another page and edit any information.

 After your EMR cluster is created, you can ssh into your head node.
 In the head node, you will find an H2O folder with Sparkling Water inside.
 To start any H2O jobs with Sparkling Water, follow the instructions located on the download page (https://www.h2o.ai/download/).